abhya004/tsf/README.md

 # noteApi
-Rest API made using Spring Boot and mySQL tested using Postman.
+Rest API made using Spring Boot and mySQL.Tested using Postman.